AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Integration for the non-equivalent boundary wormhole fluctuations

-In the Coleman-De Luccia theory, the vacuum decay rate $e^{-B_{seed}}$ corresponds to the scenarios without genus fluctuations.
-However, during the vacuum decay process, spacetime can fluctuate to generate one or more genus.
+In the Coleman-De Luccia theory, the vacuum decay rate $e^{-B_{seed}}$ corresponds to scenarios without wormhole fluctuations.
+However, during the vacuum decay process, spacetime can fluctuate to generate one or more wormholes.
 Various fluctuations correspond to different vacuum decay processes.
 To calculate the total vacuum decay rate, all possible vacuum decay processes must be taken into account.
-Different genus fluctuations are represented by different handlebodies.
+Different BWFs are represented by distinct handlebodies.
 Thus, one needs to integrate over the non-equivalent handlebodies.
-The vacuum decay rate associated with a specific type of genus fluctuation is $e^{-(B_{seed}+B_{out})}$, where $B_{out}$ is given by equation \eqref{eq:3.46}.
-Therefore, the total vacuum decay rate should be
+The vacuum decay rate associated with a specific type of boundary wormhole fluctuation is $e^{-(B_{seed}+B_{out})}$, where $B_{out}$ is given by equation \eqref{eq:3.46}.
+Therefore, the total vacuum decay rate defined by equation \eqref{eq:3.2m} should be

 where $\mathfrak{F}(g)$ and $d\sigma(g)$ represent the integral domain and the integral measure, respectively.